semaphoreci/docs/docs/reference/conditions-reference.md

 \* PCRE = Perl Compatible Regular Expression

 !!! warning "Keyword usage"
-    Both `result` and `result_reason` keywords can only be used in [auto_promote][auto_promote] conditions since they are evaluated after the pipeline execution is done and its result is known.
+    Both the `result` and `result_reason` keywords can only be used in [auto_promote][auto_promote] conditions, since they are evaluated after pipeline execution is finished and the result is known.
-    All other when conditions are evaluated during pipeline initialization at which point the pipeline execution result is unknown.
+    All other when conditions are evaluated during pipeline initialization, when the pipeline execution result is still unknown.

 ## Functions

-The functions allow you to perform more complex checks that are not just direct boolean or regex matches.
+Functions allow you to perform more complex checks that are not just direct boolean or regex matches.

 ### change_in

 The `change_in` function accepts one path or list of paths within the repository as a first parameter.
-It checks if any of those paths matches or contains one of the files that were changed in a particular range of commits.
+It checks if any path matches or contains one of the files that was changed in a particular range of commits.

 ``` txt
 change_in(<file-pattern>, [configuration])